JeromeVargas/vocabulary_checker/README.md

 ### images folder:

-the images files are referenced in the meta-data objects file name field
+the images files are referenced in the meta-data objects file name field, these must also be in kebab-case, e.g. **base-instructions**, **basic-greetings** since they are referenced in the meta-data json object keys

 ![meta-data-json](assets/images/source_files/images_folder.png)